-- 25.10(1) When an overpayment occurs due to misrepresentation, the case shall be given a thorough and detailed review of the facts, as obtained by the investigation and recovery bureau, to determine if a prosecution for fraud would meet the county attorney's criteria. - a.
+- 25.10(1) When an overpayment occurs due to misrepresentation, the case shall be given a thorough and detailed review of the facts, as obtained by the investigation and recovery unit, to determine if a prosecution for fraud would meet the county attorney's criteria. - a.
 The claimant shall be afforded an opportunity to give testimony either refuting or affirming the overpayment. - b.
-The investigation and recovery bureau will issue a decision concerning the overpayment. - 25.10(2) Restitution or the establishment of a repayment plan of an amount overpaid to a claimant due to fraudulent misrepresentation or failure to disclose a material fact shall not preclude the investigation and recovery bureau from instituting criminal proceedings against the claimant.
+The investigation and recovery unit will issue a decision concerning the overpayment. - 25.10(2) Restitution or the establishment of a repayment plan of an amount overpaid to a claimant due to fraudulent misrepresentation or failure to disclose a material fact shall not preclude the investigation and recovery unit from instituting criminal proceedings against the claimant.

 This rule is intended to implement Iowa Code sections 96.11(1) and 96.16(2).
+[ARC 3812C, IAB 5/23/18, effective 6/27/18]